hellowac/mapnik-wiki-zh-cn/GettingStartedInPython.md

 # Write the data to a png image called world.png the current directory
 mapnik.render_to_file(m,'world.png', 'png')

-# Exit the python interpreter
+# Exit the Python interpreter
 exit() # or ctrl-d
 ```